wolfgang-azevedo/fluent_terminal_importer/README.md

-# Fluent Terminal Importer (Putty, Kitty and SuperPutty)
+# Fluent Terminal Importer (PuTTy, KiTTy and SuperPuTTy)

-This script was created to help session migration from Putty, Kitty and SuperPutty to the brand new Windows Fluent Terminal.
+This script was created to help session migration from PuTTy, KiTTy and SuperPuTTy to the brand new Windows Fluent Terminal.

 # Requirments